Roger Dean (musician): Academia

 Dean is also a research academic, previously mainly in biochemistry, and since 2007 solely in musicology and music cognition.
 He studied Natural Sciences at Cambridge University in England (BA, 1970) and gained his PhD there in biochemistry (1973).
 Dean has higher doctorates in biology (DSc 1984) and in music (DLitt 2002) from Brunel University in England.
 He is a former Fellow of the Institute of Biology in England; resigned 2006), a former fellow of the Australian Institute of Company Directors (FAICD; resigned 2013), and an Honorary Fellow of the Australian Academy of Humanities (FAHA).
 Dean received an Australian Centenary Medal in 2003.

 In biochemistry, he worked at University College London, at the Clinical Research Centre of the Medical Research Council (United Kingdom), and at Brunel University, where he became a full professor in 1984.
 He then migrated to Australia to become the foundation director of the autonomous Heart Research Institute, in Sydney (1988–2002), and took Australian citizenship in 1992.
 From 2002 to 2007 Dean was the Vice–Chancellor and President of the University of Canberra, Australia, and in 2007 he returned to full-time research as Professor of Sonic Communication at the MARCS Auditory Laboratories (now the MARCS Institute), University of Western Sydney, studying music cognition and computational analysis and modelling of music, and computational creativity.
-He also has ongoing collaboration in the Centre for Digital Music at Queen Mary, University of London.
+He also has ongoing collaboration in the Centre for Digital Music at Queen Mary University of London.

 Dean has more than 280 substantive publications in biochemistry, and more than 100 in music research.
 From 2005 to 2008 he was a member of the board of the Australian Music Centre (and chair from 2007–08).
 Dean has also been a member of several other boards, including the editorial boards of the Biochemical Journal, Clinical Science, Free Radical Biology and Medicine, Redox Report, Critical Studies in Improvisation, inflect and soundsRite.

+Dean was elected a Fellow of the Royal Society of New South Wales in 2025.